otvertka12335/first-demo-ss-back/README.md

-# Project Title
+# Sequelize Server

-The best Server ever
+The best Server ever for first demo

 ---
 ## Requirements